 Very-high-energy (VHE, energy $\gtrsim 100$ GeV) gamma rays have proven crucial for probing the most extreme cosmic phenomena.
 To date more than 200 VHE sources have been observed, such as active galactic nuclei, pulsar wind nebulae, supernovae remnants, gamma-ray bursts, and binary systems\footnote{\href{http://tevcat.uchicago.edu/}{http://tevcat.uchicago.edu/}}.
 Direct detection of cosmic gamma rays relies on space-borne experiments, a technique inefficient in the VHE regime due to low flux and limited collection area.
 Although the atmosphere is nontransparent to gamma rays, they can be detected indirectly from the ground.
 The ground-based experiments \cite{Sitarek:2022cpk} make use of the extensive air showers, a cascade of secondary particles produced in the interaction of gamma rays with molecules in the atmosphere.
 The cascade starts with the pair production mechanism.
 As the primary gamma ray interacts with the electric field of the atmospheric nucleus, it is transformed most often into an electron-positron pair which may, in turn, produce secondary gamma rays through bremsstrahlung.
 The process is repeated iteratively, rapidly increasing the number of secondary particles, until the energy at which the ionization losses overcome radiative energy losses ($\approx$ 85 MeV in the air) \cite{Matthews:2005}.

-The Whipple collaboration, which led to the discovery of TeV emission from the Crab Nebula in 1989 \cite{Weekes:1989tc} using the Imaging Air Cherenkov Technique (IACT), can be considered a pioneer in the field of ground-based VHE gamma-ray astronomy.
-The IACT is a widely used method to indirectly observe secondary particles produced in air showers resting on imaging short flashes of Cherenkov light produced by ultra-relativistic charged particles.
+The Whipple collaboration, which led to the discovery of the TeV emission from the Crab Nebula in 1989 \cite{Weekes:1989tc} using the Imaging Air Cherenkov Technique (IACT), can be considered a pioneer in the field of ground-based VHE gamma-ray astronomy.
+IACT is a widely used method for indirect observation of secondary particles produced in air showers, based on imaging short flashes of Cherenkov light produced by ultra-relativistic charged particles.
 The Cherenkov telescopes have a field of view (FoV) of a few degrees, a gamma-ray angular resolution of the order of 0.1$\degree$, and fast cameras composed of $\approx 10^3$ photomultipliers.
-The gamma-ray image in the camera represents a two-dimensional ellipse-shaped angular distribution of the captured Cherenkov light, where the major and minor axes track the longitudinal and lateral development of the shower, characterizing the nature of the primary particle.
-The reconstruction of energy and arrival direction can be improved with stereoscopic observations.
-The three major, currently operating stereoscopic IACT systems are High Energy Stereoscopic System (H.E.S.S.) \cite{Ashton:2020zic}, Major Atmospheric Gamma Imaging Cherenkov (MAGIC) \cite{Aleksic:2014poa}, and Very Energetic Radiation Imaging Telescope Array System (VERITAS) \cite{Holder:2006}.
+The gamma-ray image in the camera has an approximately two-dimensional elliptical angular distribution of the captured Cherenkov light, with the major and minor axes following the longitudinal and lateral development of the shower, characterizing the nature of the primary particle.
+The reconstruction of energy and arrival direction can be improved by stereoscopic observations.
+The three major, currently operating stereoscopic IACT systems are the High Energy Stereoscopic System (H.E.S.S.) \cite{Ashton:2020zic}, the Major Atmospheric Gamma Imaging Cherenkov telescopes (MAGIC) \cite{Aleksic:2014poa}, and the Very Energetic Radiation Imaging Telescope Array System (VERITAS) \cite{Holder:2006}.